 Location: 7 Hilltop Road

-Suspect Name: Adam Blake Harris, unnamed 15-year-old male
+Suspect Name: Adam Blake Harris, and an unnamed 15-year-old male